techidaily/site-ios-location-track/source/_posts/how-to-track-apple-iphone-14-pro-location-by-number-drfone-by-drfone-virtual-ios.md

 ![track a cell phone location via mSpy](https://images.wondershare.com/drfone/article/2017/10/15077054622036.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/OZQJUTr44rA?si=ADA0nD1VnXjR_sH0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Now you will be able to track cell phone location by number using mSpy with these simple steps.
 You will receive real-time information from the target device every time you need it.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/td3ojuzhloY?si=N_maQNiJWrJp7XZl" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 4: How to track a cell phone with FlexiSPY